sugarlabs/musicblocks-v4/README.md

-# musicblocks.js
+# Core (engine) of musicblocks-v4

-The core of the new [Music Blocks 2.0](https://github.com/sugarlabs/musicblocks-2) application.
+The core of the new [Music Blocks (v4)](https://github.com/sugarlabs/musicblocks-v4) application.

 ## Tech Stack

-This core of Music Blocks 2.0 uses `TypeScript 4`.
+This core of Music Blocks v4 uses `TypeScript 4`.
 In addition, `Jest` shall be used for testing.
 `Webpack` has been configured to transpile and bundle the source code, for deployment on a web browser.